-Labrador retrievers were developed as the breed we know today by a couple of English aristocrats in the 1800s who were passionate about shooting gamebirds birds.
+Labrador Retrievers were developed as the breed we know today by a couple of English aristocrats in the 1800s who were passionate hunters of gamebirds.

 Labradors become pets

-Labradors first became popular as pets around the time that the first dog shows were springing up and exhibiting dogs was becoming a fashionable hobby.
+Labradors became popular as pets around the time that the first dog shows were springing up and exhibiting dogs in the show ring was becoming a fashionable hobby.

 At first many Labs were what is termed ‘dual purpose’.
 Capable of winning in the show ring and in the field.

-It was these heavier dogs that became more popular as pets and show breeders (who exceeded the field type breeders in number) gradually took over the role of providing the gene pool for the majority of pet Labradors
+It was these heavier dogs that became more popular as pets, and show breeders (who soon outnumbered the field type breeders) took over the role of providing puppies for pet homes.

 We’ll stick to those terms here as most of you are reading in America, but the terms American and working or field type Lab are interchangeable.
 And the same applies to the terms English and show or bench type Lab.